-In 1839, Jersey County was formed out of Greene County, and Jerseyville was named as its county seat.
-After the Civil War (1861-1865) ended and the construction of the Alton & Chicago Railroad was completed, Jerseyville saw a period of commercial, industrial and urban growth.
+In 1839, Jersey County was formed out of Greene County, and Jerseyville was named its county seat.
+After the Civil War (1861-1865) ended and the Alton & Chicago Railroad construction was completed, Jerseyville saw a period of commercial, industrial and urban growth.

 The Streets are broad and pleasant for the most part.
 Upon either side of the street are magnificent shade trees, which, during the summer season, gave the city almost the appearance of another Arcadia, Illinois.
 Many of the residences' yards are filled with choice and beautiful flowers, which added to the verdure (the fresh green color of vegetation) of the trees and shrubs, form a tout ensemble extremely gratifying to the eyes of the beholder.

-The business portion of town, and in fact, the entire town proper, is situated a half a mile from the railway – just far enough away to be freed from the smoke and noise of passing trains and yet near enough to meet all the requirements of businesses.
+The business portion of town, and, in fact, the entire town proper, is situated one half a mile from the railway – just far enough away to be freed from the smoke and noise of passing trains and yet near enough to meet all the requirements of businesses.
 Instead of being clustered around the courthouse, the business houses are chiefly upon two streets, one running north and south, the other east and west.
 This arrangement allows more extended space for the growth of business interests than when clustered upon the four sides of a square.
-Already the spirit of improvement is manifesting itself in various ways, and in a few short years will make a most radical change in this respect.
+Already the spirit of improvement is manifesting itself in various ways and, in a few short years, will make a most radical change in this respect.

 |Villinger Building, Jerseyville, Ill., Circa 1900s.|